S0312-prog/soumya-shree-portfolio/README.md

 My exposure to X-ray studies on solar flares has sparked a growing interest in the application of X-ray astronomy to study compact objects such as black holes.
 As a result, I have been delving into research on magnetars, particularly the work of Dr. Ilaria Caiazzo at ISTA.
 Her study "**[Polarized X-rays from a Magnetar](https://www.science.org/doi/10.1126/science.add0080)**"—which utilizes IXPE's polarization data to explore resonant cyclotron scattering and QED vacuum birefringence, has been especially captivating.
 I aspire to explore this field further, leveraging my skills and experiences to contribute meaningfully to astrophysics research.

 ### Conclusion
-Through my academic journey, cultural exposure, research experiences, and international collaborations, I have developed the resilience, adaptability, and curiosity necessary to thrive in an interdisciplinary and diverse academic environment.
+Through my academic journey, cultural exposure, research experiences, and international collaborations, I have developed the resilience, adaptability, and curiosity necessary to thrive in an interdisciplinary and diverse academic environment like MASS.
 The MASS program's commitment to international collaboration, cutting-edge research, and cultural diversity perfectly aligns with my aspirations.
 I am eager to contribute to and grow within this dynamic community, furthering my passion for astrophysics on a global scale.

 ## Selected Projects